Male and female student walking in the English countryside

 The Lounge hosts a range of after class activities including pub quizzes, sip and paint nights, gaming tournaments and even film evenings.
 All of which are free to get involved in as a BNU student.

-As well as this, we also offer Big Bucks Meal Deal, providing free hot meals, including a vegan option, on Tuesdays and Thursdays (from 5.30pm) and Sundays (from 6.30pm), to enable the BNU community to come together to share dinner together in a safe, warm environment.
+As well as this, we also offer Big Bucks Meal Deal, providing free hot meals, to enable the BNU community to come together to share dinner together in a safe, warm environment.

 To find out more about what the SU has on visit .